Bring design expertise to your next home project

 Oversee the construction of the new building, addition, or renovation.

 Architects have the option during their education and training to specialize in one area of design.
 In most cases, homeowners will hire a residential design architect for a new construction project.
 For other projects, green design architects or restoration architects may be best.
-Additional types of architects include:
+Additional types of architects include the following.

 Architects also break down their level of experience, often depending on state laws about training and education.
-Right out of school, prospective architects typically begin as interns on their way to licensure working on the guide of a firm or seasoned pro.
+Right out of school, prospective architects often begin as interns on their way to licensure, working under the guidance of a firm or seasoned pro.
 From here, you'll spot architect titles such as:

 Architect I